Louisville Truck Accident Lawyer

 My loved one was killed in a trucking accident.
 What can I do?

-In Kentucky, the personal representative for your loved one’s estate can file a wrongful death lawsuit for the estate.
+In Kentucky, the personal representative for your loved one’s estate can file a wrongful death claim for the estate.
 Damages you may be entitled to include the following, depending on the losses you suffered as a result of the person’s death:

 • Funeral costs